RigidBit/RigidBit-Interface/README.md

 ## Building

-Use the following command to build the production HTML, JS, and CSS files without launching the server.
+Use the following command to build the production files without launching the server.
 This only needs to be done as a final step, and does not need to be done during development.
 The final files will be emitted to the `dist` directory.
-The contents of the dist directory can then be copied to the remote webserver.
+The contents of the dist directory can then be copied into the main [RigidBit](https://github.com/RigidBit/RigidBit) application's `src/http/resources` directory so it can be built directly into the application when compiled.

 ```
 npm run build